 - open the front door and, after a brief conversation at a distance on the doorstep, let in the person who is being assessed

-- for activities that can't be conducted 2 metres apart, sit behind a clear Perspex table-top screen that has a small cut out at the bottom for test materials to be seen.
-This acts as a sneeze and cough guard for everyone present
+- for activities that can't be conducted 2 metres apart, sit behind a clear Perspex table-top screen that has a small cut out at the bottom

 - wear a mask if requested.
 Whilst I wouldn't choose to do this since being able to see the face is so important to establish rapport, I'm happy to do so if you makes you or your child feel more comfortable.
 I have non-medical masks with child-friendly designs

 - do my very best to make the assessment as chilled and positive as possible whilst appreciating the challenging circumstances